UML - Object Diagrams

 Purpose of Object Diagrams

 The purpose of a diagram should be understood clearly to implement it practically.
 The purposes of object diagrams are similar to class diagrams.

 The difference is that a class diagram represents an abstract model consisting of classes and their relationships.
-But an object diagram represents an instance at a particular moment which is concrete in nature.
+However, an object diagram represents an instance at a particular moment, which is concrete in nature.

-It means the object diagram is more close to the actual system behaviour.
+It means the object diagram is closer to the actual system behavior.
 The purpose is to capture the static view of a system at a particular moment.

-So the purpose of the object diagram can be summarized as:
+The purpose of the object diagram can be summarized as −

 Forward and reverse engineering.